Sasha Filipenko

 Sasha Filipenko (Саша Филипенко, Саша Філіпенка) is a Belarusian writer, journalist, and TV show host.
 His books were translated into more than 15 languages.
 Plays, based on his works were staged in Berlin, Kyiv, Moscow, St. Petersburg, and Vilnius.
 In 2021 PEN International declared Filipenko a victim of censorship.
 He currently lives in Switzerland with his wife and son, since it is dangerous for him to come back to Belarus.
-For openly opposing Alexander Lukashenko and supporting Maria Kalesnikava Filipenko can be prosecuted - official press (Sovetskaya Belorussiya – Belarus' Segodnya) mentions quotes of the Criminal Code (articles up to 12 years in prison) that can be applied to Filipenko.

 Biography

 Filipenko was born in Minsk into a mixed Russian-Ukrainian-Belarusian family, studied in an arts lyceum, and got his BSc (2007) and MSc (2009) in literature in Saint-Petersburg University.
 Filipenko worked at the Russian independent TV channel Dozhd.

 Filipenko's books were staged in a number of theatres including Russia's leading avant-garde theatre Gogol Center and classical Alexandrinsky Theatre.
 His books became best-sellers in Germany and the Netherlands, were recommended by Oprah book blog.
 During the 2022 Russian invasion of Ukraine British daily newspaper The Guardian published his widely discussed article regarding the background of the ongoing war and the Belarus, Russia and Ukraine "dysfunctional family affair".

 In 2023 Ukrainian director Sasha Denysova staged Filipenko's play "Tikhari" in the Lithuanian Old Theatre of Vilnius with independent Belarusian actors, who had to leave Belarus due to political repressions.

 In 2024 Maxim Didenko brought Filipenko's novel to stage in Berlin; "Cremulator" premiered with praiseful reviews.